 Maisa Portal (opens in new window, links to another website)

-Maisa is a digital patient service where you can take care of your health-related matters online.
-When your care begins, we will provide more detailed information about which Maisa services are available to you.
-In Maisa, you can, for example, view records made about...
+Maisa is a digital patient service where you can manage your health matters online.
+When your care begins, we’ll tell you which services are available to you.
+In Maisa, you can view your records, book appointments and message your care unit.

 Patient Guide